soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/analysis/index.md

 They can't agree on which technologies are the best sounding: analog vinyl vs lossless digital music, or tube amplifiers vs solid state amplifiers.

-Their pursuit of perfect audio push their standards far past the naive audio engineers', who are allegedly deaf (alleged by the audiophiles) and only do funny maths and listen to tones.
+Their pursuit of perfect audio push their standards far past the naive audio engineers, who are allegedly deaf (alleged by the audiophiles) and only listen to funny tones.

-These *pro* audio devices the engineers use to produce the records are all crap compared to the high-end audiophile hardware, and it's normal for high-end audiophile equipments to cost more than the pro audio hardware in the studios.
+These *pro* audio devices the engineers use to produce the records are all crap compared to their high-end audiophile hardware.
+It's normal for high-end audiophile equipments to cost more than the pro audio hardware in the studios.

 > Other weird thing is they respect and trust *fellow* cultured audiophiles who belive in